ongraphpythondev/Virtual-Paint-OpenCV/README.md

 # Virtual-Paint-OpenCV

 ### Install required python libraries used in Virtual Paint :
-> pip install -r requirements.txt
+1. pip install -r requirements.txt<br>
-> extra requirement -> pip install mediapipe
+2. other requirement install -> pip install mediapipe<br>

 ### In this Virtual Paint :
 1. In this project , we are using python's OpenCV for image virtualization and mediapipe for hand tracking .<br>